jg-rp/liquid/docs/introduction/render-context.md

 ## Template Globals

-Similar to [Environment Globals](#environment-globals), you can add global template variables to a [liquid.template.BoundTemplate](../api/BoundTemplate).
-Globals set on a template will be merged with any set on its environment and added to the render context automatically.
+Similar to [Environment Globals](#environment-globals), you can pin global template variables to a [`liquid.template.BoundTemplate`](../api/bound-template.md).
+Globals set on a template will be merged with any set on its environment and added to each render context automatically.

 If environment and template globals have conflicting names, template variables take priority over environment variables.